euu2021/Freeplane_UtilityPanels/README.md

 - pinned nodes are not saved on FreePlane restart
 - the navigation doesn't work across multiple maps
 - the MapOverview (View->Controls->Map overview) must be active in order to avoid the panel blink.
 It's possible to use without the MapOverview, but the blinking can be annoying.
+- inception navigation is currently limited to two inspector levels

 # Todo